If you are interested in the medical field, there are a lot of opportunities waiting for you, and one of them is to be a Utilization Review Nurse.

 The students aiming to acquire these certifications would learn the in-and-outs of improving the quality assessment reporting through defining and describing utilization review plans; this includes gaining working knowledge in filing and reporting of case management claims.

 Utilization Review Nurse salary

-Based on the study of the US Department of Labor, registered nurses are capable of earning a median annual salary of $67 490, and most of them make between $46 360- $101, 630.
+Based on the study by the US Department of Labor, registered nurses are capable of earning a median annual salary of $67,490, and most of them make between $46,360- $101,630.

 It is worth noting that nowadays, their salary is continuously increasing because the value and need of their profession is also being recognized.

 Health care reforms are aiming to improve the health care system by means of targeting quality while containing costs; it is only logical to expect that the demand for Utilization Review Nurses would also increase especially from the side of insurance companies and government agencies.

 The roles and responsibilities of a Utilization Review Nurse include maintaining a concurrent review of the patient’s clinical information for the purpose of efficiency and maintaining an accurate record of all patient-related interactions.

 Also, a Utilization Review Nurse is responsible for coordinating with the health care team regarding the patient’s discharge planning needs.